Target Database Registration Overview

 To use a database with Oracle Data Safe, you need to configure security in Oracle Cloud Infrastructure Identity and Access Management (IAM) and on the database.

-• Policies in IAM - You need to configure policies in IAM that allow users access to compartments, Oracle databases, network resources, and Oracle Data Safe resources.
+• Policies in IAM - You need to configure policies in IAM that allow users access to compartments, target databases, network resources, and Oracle Data Safe resources.
 You may also need to update security lists and network security groups.

-• Roles on the target database - You need to grant roles to the Oracle Data Safe service account on your database.
-The roles determine the Oracle Data Safe features that you can use with your database.
+• Roles on the target database - You need to grant roles to the Oracle Data Safe service account on your target database.
+The roles determine the Oracle Data Safe features that you can use with your target database.

 Where to Register Target Databases